Side effects of radiotherapy for vaginal cancer

 If you are sexually active, you might like to involve your partner in using the dilators or have regular sexual intercourse.
 It is normal not to feel like sex for a while after treatment, so don't worry if you wait for a while.
 But it is important that your vagina is kept open.
 And there are gels and creams available to help reduce vaginal dryness.
 Ask your nurse about these.

-There is information about these side effects and how to deal with them in the section about sex and fertility for women after radiotherapy.
+There is information about the effects of pelvic radiotherapy on fertility and your sex life in the radiotherapy side effects section.
+And there is information about these side effects and how to deal with them in the section about sex and fertility for women after radiotherapy.

 The treatment can make the bladder less elastic.
 It won't stretch as far and feels full sooner.
 So you may find that you have to pass urine more often.
 This doesn't happen to everyone, but it isn't possible to tell before your treatment who will have these effects and who won't.

 You may have loose bowel motions and they may be more frequent.
 This is because the radiotherapy irritates the lining of the bowel.
 Tell your doctor if you have these side effects.
 You may be able to take medicine to firm up your bowel motions and make them less frequent.